kalabox/kalabox/README.md

 # Kalabox

-A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps.**You can think about it as a superfast Vagrant for containers.**
+A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps. **You can think about Kalabox as a super-fast Vagrant for containers.**

 With Kalabox you can